 SETTING OF VOICES IN THE PARK

-This story appears to be set in England, though I’ve never seen a big English park as deserted as this.
+This story appears to be set in England, though I’ve never seen a big English park as deserted as this one.
 This park is a representation of the characters’ inner states, in which no one is truly connected to the others.
 (See also: Loneliness in Art and Storytelling.)

 The composition tends to symmetrical.
 Clearly the symmetry serves to emphasise the inherent equality between human beings; in this park, outside the individuating arena of their homes, everyone is on the same level, literally.